-What things should I bring with me for my stay in Managed Isolation in New Zealand?
+What to pack for a stay in a Managed Isolation facility in New Zealand

 What’s available and provided at each facility varies hugely, and so although you might not need everything on this list, these are all the things which I am SO glad I brought with me!

 I have used this every day to link my laptop to the TV in my room.
 It means I can watch Netflix on a much larger screen and work away on my blog whilst watching a film.
 Just don’t forget to take any adapters to ensure you can use one as I know with some laptops (mine included) they don’t actually have USB or HDMI ports.
 I would suggest taking a longer HDMI lead than you think just in case the TV is a long way from the bed or sitting area.
 Mine is 2m long which was great but longer the better!

 2 – Multi-Socket Extension Lead (UK)

 Every time I go away I take one of these and it’s a lifesaver.
 It means that not only can you plug in various items at once, you can have multiple sockets for all your electronics and yet only need 1 foreign adapter plug.
 I brought a UK multi-socket extension lead and it’s been a real asset!